coudertlab/RAESS/README.md

 # RAESS
-RAESS (Rapid Adsorption Enthalpy Surface Sampling) is a sampling tool for rapid
+RAESS (Rapid Adsorption Enthalpy Surface Sampling) is a sampling tool for rapid adsorption enthalpy and Henry constant calculations in nanoporous materials

 ## Installation

 Check if you have `c++11` compiler installed (may work with other compiler but has been tested and mainly used with this compiler).

+Tested for c++ (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0

 Compilation that follows the rules set in the `Makefile`:
 ```